This post was written by Cliff Gilley, Product Management Specialist and Founder of The Clever PM

 Every company should know what its core or distinctive competence is.
 This is the thing that makes your company and your product differ significantly from the competition, and something that cannot be easily replicated.
 When a feature or function falls into this area, it’s imperative that you do the work yourself.
 If you’re a messaging system, and you’re considering some component that ties into that core system—adding emoji to your base product, for example—then you need to own that space.

 But all too often, features and functionality that are being asked for by your customers and clients, or by your sales and marketing teams, really don’t fit into that core competency.
 Adding web-based user profiles to your messaging app, for example—it’s a given that your talented development staff can solve this problem, but is it worth the investment in something that isn’t core to your product?
-Probably not, so then you need to look at whether to buy or partner.
+Probably not, so then you need to look at whether to buy the software or partner.

 BUY When It’s a Known, Solved Space